madrury/mtg-draftbot/README.md

 A blue card requires blue mana to use, and so a player needs an _Island_ in play to use a blue card.
 A blue-white card, such as _Empyrian Eagle_ above, requires *both* blue *and* white mana, so a player must have *both* an _Island_ and a _Plains_ in play to use _Empyrian Eagle_.
 Since:

   - It is a basic rule of magic that only one card is drawn each turn, and only one land can be played each turn.
-  - Lands must be put in the the players deck, just like all other cards, meaning not every land type is always available due to draw variance.
+  - Lands must be put in the players deck, just like all other cards, meaning not every land type is always available due to draw variance.

 this balance of resources tends to push Magic decks to contain only a few colors of cards. **Most successful Magic: The Gathering decks contain cards of only two colors**.

-This two color identity of a Magic deck is, losely, referred to as the deck's **archetype**.
+This two color identity of a Magic deck is, loosely, referred to as the deck's **archetype**.
 A successful deck has a clear and well defined archetype, so the main constraint when building a deck is to ensure that the player has a sufficient number of cards that fit into a single archetype.
 The simplest version of this is ensuring that the player has a sufficient number of cards in at least one color pair.

 ![Sample Cards from Selesnia Deck](img/selesnia-cards.png)

 Above is a sample of cards from a Magic: The Gathering deck.
 Notice that each card is one of two colors: either white or green.
-Losely speaking, this situation is representative of any successful Magic deck (at least in booster draft).
+Loosely speaking, this situation is representative of any successful Magic deck (at least in booster draft).

 ### The Drafting Process

 Booster drafts involve eight different players each attempting to build a deck from a shared pool of cards.

-To begin the draft, each player recieves a random pack of 14 cards.
+To begin the draft, each player receives a random pack of 14 cards.
 The drafter's task is to take one of these cards for their deck, then the rest are passed to the drafter sitting to the left.
 This process continues, now with 13 cards to choose from, one is taken, the rest is passed.
 This continues until each drafter is forced to take the final card left in a pack.
 This entire process is then repeated two more times, resulting in each drafter holding 14 × 3 = 42 cards from which to construct a deck.

 Since the goal of the drafter is (again, this is a simplified picture) to end up with a deck that fits cleanly into one of the two color archetypes, each drafter must eventually commit to taking cards identifying with a color pair (i.e. only take white or green cards, when possible).
-Therefore the process of drafting has an explore / exploit mechanic where the drafter both influences what colors are available to the drafters they pass to, and recieves information about what colors are available from the drafter passing to them.
+Therefore the process of drafting has an explore / exploit mechanic where the drafter both influences what colors are available to the drafters they pass to, and receives information about what colors are available from the drafter passing to them.

 Our algorithm will manage this by tracking an internal state for each drafter indicating their preference for each possible archetype (generally, color pairs).